zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\oint\_{\mathbb{S}^2} \psi(0, \bm{n}) e^{i k (\bm{r} \cdot \bm{n})} d\Omega.
 $$

-It is directly related to the *two-dimensional* Fourier transform restricted to the surface of a unit sphere.
+It takes the form of a *2-dimensional* Fourier transform restricted to the surface of a unit sphere.

 Eqn.
 6.15 can be used to solve Eqn.
 6.10: